Catcliffe: Landmarks

 The Catcliffe Glass Cone, part of the previous William Fenney's glassworks, is on Main Street.
 The centre of the village is dominated by a nine-arch viaduct that was built in 1901 to carry the Sheffield District Railway across the River Rother.
 Catcliffe Flash, to the south of the village, is a local nature reserve that is made up of a lake and marshland formed as the elevation of the land beside the River Rother dropped due to coal mining subsidence.

 Transport

 Catcliffe is bisected by the A630 Sheffield Parkway, close to junction 33 of the M1 motorway.
-Bus services provided by First South Yorkshire and TM Travel link the village with Rotherham Town Centre, Sheffield City Centre, and the Meadowhall Centre, as well as the surrounding villages.
+Bus services provided by First South Yorkshire and TM Travel link the village with Rotherham Town Centre and Sheffield City Centre as well as the surrounding villages.
 The closest mainline railway stations are at Sheffield, Rotherham, and Meadowhall.
 The Sheffield District Railway ran through the village, and there was a passenger station at Catcliffe railway station from 1900 to 1939.